On the Road to Calais

-On the Road to Calais is a 1919 song performed by Al Jolson in Sinbad.
-The music was composed by Al Jolson with the lyrics written by Alfred Bryan.
+On the Road to Calais is a 1919 song performed by Al Jolson in the 1918 musical Sinbad.
+The music was composed by Jolson with the lyrics written by Alfred Bryan.
 It was published by Jerome H. Remick & Co.

 Based on sales estimates, the song reached a peak position of No.5 on the Top 100 US songs of its time.